imindeu/cci/README.md

 - *slackToken*: verification token for the slack command
 - *circleCiTokens*: tokens for the circleci API - separated by `@`
 - *circleCiCompany*: company's name (that's in the circleci api url)
-- *circleCiVcs*: the vcs used by circleci (github or bitbucket) - separated by `@`
+- *circleCiVcs*: the vcs used by circleci (github or bitbucket)
-- *circleCiProjects*: the projects that can be deployed (they have to be the same or the prefix for the slack channel, where the command is invomed)
+- *circleCiProjects*: the projects that can be deployed (they have to be the same or the prefix for the slack channel, where the command is invomed) - separated by `@

 - *githubAppId*: github application id
 - *githubSecret*: github secret for webhook verification